4 Best UV Laser Engravers 2026: Tested and Ranked

 Do not buy UV if:

-- Wood, leather, and dark acrylic are your primary materials — diode or CO2 is faster
+- Wood, leather, and dark acrylic are your primary materials — diode or CO2 is faster; see our best laser engraver for wood guide

-- Metal marking is your core use case — fiber is faster and lower cost
+- Metal marking is your core use case — fiber is faster and lower cost; see our best fiber laser engraver guide

 Frequently Asked Questions